 I saw a meme the other day that said, “I’m sorry I didn’t answer my phone when you called.
 I don’t use it for that.”
 It got me laughing pretty hard.
 It is funny the way things have changed with phones – should we even call them that anymore?

 When I think about how I use my phone, very little of it has to do with making phone calls.
-I take pictures, use maps to find my way around, listen to audiobooks and podcast, read the news, check social media, browse the web, and text, but make calls?
+I take pictures, use maps to find my way around, listen to audiobooks and podcasts, read the news, check social media, browse the web, and text.
+But make calls?
 Hardly ever.

 Some folks say this usage is related to age, more specifically generation.
 I am a Gen X. I have seen research showing Millennials use their phones for calls even less than Gen X. One of the ways I like using my phone to text is with the speech to text feature.
 I press the little microphone icon in the text app and talk.
 Mostly Siri understands me, though there are the occasional names she never seems to get right.
 While I don’t phone folks, I do use my voice to send messages to friends.
 Strange, I know.
 Ironic even.